Being part of the RSA community has expanded my global networks and transformed my career

 Dr Benedict Arko, Lecturer, Department of Geography Education, Faculty of Social Sciences Education, University of Education, Winneba, Ghana and the Regional Studies Association Ambassador to Ghana

-Akwaaba! and a hearty welcome.
-My name is Benedict Arko, and I am the RSA Ambassador to Ghana.
-I am a Lecturer at the Department of Geography Education at the University of Education, Winneba in Ghana.
-My research interests converge at the intersections of development and economic geography.
-I mainly focus on the spatial dimensions of development in its discourses and materializations from critical perspectives.
-I teach courses in economic geography, urban and regional planning among others.
+Benedict’s research is on the intersections of development and economic geography with a particular focus on the spatial dimensions of development in its discourses and materializations from critical perspectives.
+He teaches courses in economic geography, urban and regional planning among others.

 I joined the RSA as a PhD student seeking for a supportive scholarly community to help me chart a path forward on my academic journey.
 It was through the auspices of the RSA that I got a leading scholar in our sub-discipline to mentor me as part of my PhD supervisory and examination team.
 This is one thing I would always be grateful to the RSA for.
 The resources made available to me by the RSA have been phenomenal.
 These include opportunities to present at RSA organized conferences, publishing in RSA journals and access to research grants among others.
 The staff at the RSA have always been friendly and very supportive.
 They really make the RSA a family one loves to be part of.
 Now, my goal back home in Ghana is to try replicate the RSA network here as a supportive environment in which to grow along with others.

 He is the RSA’s Ambassador to Ghana and building a network of researchers in the country.